 There are programmes for under 5s; young people and those over 55.
 Activities are focused around responding to local needs, and encouraging people from all walks of life to get involved in activities which will build social cohesion.
 The over 55s programme is run from the Millman Street Community Centre, which includes performance, arts and crafts, and excercise.

 During the coronavirus outbreak affecting the UK, Maiden Lane Community Centre management has decided to close the Centre and suspend Centre-related activities until further notice.
 In response to the COVID- 19 outbreak Maiden Lane Community Centre is working with a range of partners to re-open our Food Bank.

 Our church is open every day to provide people with space and peace in a busy, and sometimes confusing, city.

 Swiss Cottage Community Centre provides facilities for recreation and leisure-time activities with the aim of maintaining and improving the conditions of life for the residents of Swiss Cottage.
 There are activities and support for the over 60s including a social club and exercise, a dedicated play area for under 5's, language classes including English for Speakers of Other Languages (ESOL), a range of holistic therapies, room hire, and a community cafe with outdoor terrace.

-We are a community association offering a range of activities for all ages, including events for those 60 years and over such as bingo and yoga classes, 'knit and natter', and we also host a befriending scheme.
-Our priorities include reducing the impact of isolation among people over 60, promoting healthy life styles - especially through encouraging regular exercise - and creating a sense of local ownership, by giving people more say in what is happening in their community.
+We are a community association offering a range of activities for all ages, including bingo, singing, yoga exercises, and "knit & natter", plus Stay & Play sessions for parents/carers and pre-school children.
+Our priorities include reducing the impact of isolation among people over 60, promoting healthy lifestyles and creating a sense of local ownership by giving people more say in what is happening in their community.